This Day In Writing History

-Jean-Paul Sartre was not only a novelist; he was also a playwright, a screenwriter, and most famously, an existentialist philosopher.
-He was a founding father of the existentialist movement in 20th century literature.
+Jean-Paul Sartre was not only a novelist; he was also a playwright, a screenwriter, and most famously, an existentialist philosopher and founding father of the existentialist movement in 20th century literature.

 As a young man studying at the elite École Normale Supérieure from 1924 to 1929, Sartre met legendary writer Simone de Beauvoir, who would become his lifelong companion.
 They would spend hours in cafes, talking and writing.
 Sartre's first novel, Nausea, was published in 1938.

 A year later, Sartre was drafted into the French Army.
 During World War II, he was captured and made a prisoner of war for almost a year.

 After he was released and France fell to the Nazis, he became a fighter for the French Resistance.
 During the war years, he published his first major existentialist work, Being and Nothingness.
 (1943)